victor-cuevas/ohpen/README.md

 ## Summary

-Worked on the test for a bit over the 5 hour mark set.
+Worked on the assignment for a bit over the 5 hour mark.
 Overall time spent ~6:30 hours - just to be completely transparent about it.
 Worked on some unit tests and e2e tests just to give a short presentation about my knowledge of it.

 ## Development server